gwatai/gwatai/README.md

-- 👋 Hi, I’m @gwatai
+- 👋 Hi, I’m nick
-- 👀 I’m interested in html,css,php and sql
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning USSD coding
+- 🌱 I’m currently adavancing as a  full stack developer
-- 💞️ I’m looking to collaborate on USSD code development
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me whatsapp or telegram +254743268006 email me on gwatainicholas@gmail.com
+- 📫 How to reach me whatsapp or telegram +254743268006 or email me on gwatainicholas@gmail.com

 <!---
 gwatai/gwatai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.